The wind in my hair. Sunshine on my face. Stunning scenery slipping by…

 This was the scene in the outdoor viewing car on New Zealand's TranzAlpine train, a 4.5-hour rail journey that takes passengers from Christchurch to Greymouth via Arthur's Pass through the Southern Alps.

 The TranzAlpine (part of NZ's Tranz Scenic rail service) is listed as being one of the most visually stunning train rides in the world.
 And, while it's been on my “next time” list for New Zealand for years now, I'll admit to being a bit skeptical about all the superlatives used to describe the journey.
-New Zealand sometimes has a tendency to talk itself up quite a lot when it comes to tourism, after all.

 But you know what?
 This may indeed be one of the most striking train rides in the world.